 This clause contains specific advice for Python about the possible presence of vulnerabilities as described in TR 24772-1, and provides specific guidance on how to avoid them in Python code.
 This section mirrors TR 24772-1 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of TR 24772–1, and Python specific guidance is found in clause 6.2 and subclauses in this TR.

-E.3 Type System [IHN]
+6.2 Type System [IHN]

-E.3.1 Applicability to language
+6.2.1 Applicability to language

 Python abstracts all data as objects and every object has a type (in addition to an identity and a value).
 Extensions to Python, written in other languages, can define new types.